 Doron Dorfman is an Associate Professor of Law at Syracuse University College of Law.
 His interdisciplinary research focuses on disability law and health law using doctrinal analysis and social science methodology.
-Professor Dorfman’s scholarship explores how stigma informs the legal treatment of disempowered communities through a variety of quantitative and qualitative methods, including surveys, experiments, interviews, and observations.
-He teaches Health Law, Employment Discrimination, Torts, and Disability Law.
+Dr. Dorfman’s scholarship explores how stigma informs the legal treatment of disempowered communities through a variety of quantitative and qualitative methods, including surveys, experiments, interviews, and observations.
+He teaches Torts, Health Law, Employment Discrimination, and Disability Law.

-Professor Dorfman earned a B.A. in communication (2009), an LL.B.
+Dr. Dorfman earned a B.A. in communication (2009), an LL.B.
 (J.D. equivalent, 2009) and an LL.M.
 (2010), all from the University of Haifa.
 He later earned a J.S.M.
 (2014) and J.S.D.
 (2019) from Stanford Law School.
 Before arriving at Stanford, he was a litigator at top law firms in Israel for four years while being actively involved in NGOs such as Kav La’Oved-Worker’s Hotline, where he gave legal advice to disadvantaged workers and asylum seekers.